 Factor47 acts as a bridge between research and industrial-scale production, where technology can be matured, tested and documented in relevant environments before full deployment.
 This significantly reduces both technological and commercial risk and provides a stronger basis for investment decisions.

-Full-scale production is not the place to discover fundamental flaws.Testing early is what gives innovation the best possible conditions to succeed.
+Early testing is what gives innovation the best possible conditions to succeed.

 Factor47 supports companies in bridging the gap between development and industrial production.
 By combining industry-near pilot facilities, Systems Engineering and practical testing, companies can validate critical assumptions early and make better decisions before scaling.